Rubonnek/dialogue-engine/README.md

 ## :package: Installation

 [Download](https://github.com/Rubonnek/dialogue-engine/archive/refs/heads/master.zip) or clone this repository and copy the contents of the
-`addons` folder to your own project's `addons` folder, and enable the `Dialogue Engine Viewer` plugin in the Project Settings.
+`addons` folder to your own project's `addons` folder, and enable the `Dialogue Engine` plugin in the Project Settings.